How to Choose the Best Family Health Insurance in the UAE

 - The rest of the UAE: In Ajman, Fujairah, Ras al Khaimah, Sharjah, and Umm Al Quwain, employers are not legally obligated to pay for either their employees’ or their employee’s dependents’ health insurance.

-Considerations for health insurance for dependents in the UAE
+Considerations for Medical Insurance for Dependents in the UAE

-Selecting the right health insurance policy for your dependents can be confusing anywhere in the world.
-Choosing one in the UAE can be even more complicated since different emirates have different rules.
-Here are some considerations you should keep in mind to help you find the cheapest health insurance for your family in the UAE.
+Selecting the right health insurance policy can be confusing anywhere in the world.
+Choosing one in the UAE can be even more complicated as different emirates have different rules.
+Here are some considerations you should keep in mind to help you find the right health insurance for your family.

 In Dubai, the Essential Benefits Plan offers the minimum level of health insurance coverage that is required by law.
 According to the UAE law, foreigners living in Dubai can have insurance cover up to AED 150,000 annually.